 On the other hand, diversity is an “attribute” not a course category.
 You need two classes with different Diversity attributes, but a Diversity attribute course can also fill the Theology, Fine Arts, or Social Science slot.

 You do not need to take it sophomore year; you can take it anytime after you finish the writing intensive ACS seminars

 Only the chair of the department with the closed course can override the course enrollment limit.
 Contact the Administrative Assistant of the department to see what their proceedures are to get written into a closed section.
-You can always ask the chair if you can get into a closed course, the chair might not allow it because of the physical classroom or the lab equipment or other reason.
+You can always ask the chair if you can get into a closed course, however the chair might not allow it because of the physical classroom, or the lab equipment, or other reason.
 In that case, talk with your advisor to see if you can take the course a different semester, or if you can change the rest of your schedule to fit an open section into your schedule.